purtuga/SPWidgets/documentation/SPWidgets.SPControlUpload.md

 SPControlUpload Widget
 ======================

-jQuery plugin that inserts a widget into page for uploading a file to a SharePoint location (library) without having to leave the page that the user is currently on.
+jQuery plugin that inserts a widget into page for uploading a file to a SharePoint Document Library without having to leave the page that the user is currently on.
 This plugin provides a behavior similar to an async ajax call.

 At its core, this plugin is simply uses the default SharePoint upload.aspx page inside an iframe, but manipulating it from the hosted page, so that the user is shown only a minimalist UI.
 Code hooks are provided for allowing a developer to further manipulate the page(s) that may be shown after the initial upload _(ex. some libraries require users to fill in additional information and then check in the document.
 This can all be automated without user input.)_